FirasMoalla/chatbot/README.md

    ```

- From within the *get-started-php* directory push your app to IBM Cloud
+ From within the *chabot-php* directory push your app to IBM Cloud
    ```
 bx app push
    ```

  This can take a minute.
-If there is an error in the deployment process you can use the command `cf logs <Your-App-Name> --recent` to troubleshoot.
+If there is an error in the deployment process you can use the command `bx logs <Your-App-Name> --recent` to troubleshoot.

- When deployment completes you should a message indicating that your app is running.
+ When deployment completes you should see a message indicating that your app is running.
 View your app at the URL listed in the output of the push command.
 You can also issue the
   ```
 bx app list
   ```